Music / OK Go

 - Common Meter: "Upside Down & Inside Out" brings to mind Megadeth's "Sweating Bullets" with these two lines matching:

-Inside Out and Upside Down: Don't know where your eyes are / but they're not doin' what you said / Don't know where your mind is baby / but you're better off without it.
+Upside Down and Inside Out: Don't know where your eyes are / but they're not doin' what you said / Don't know where your mind is baby / but you're better off without it.

 Sweating Bullets: I'm in trouble for the things / I haven't got to yet / I'm chomping at the bit and my / Palms are getting wet